 Nowadays, Sega has fallen behind somewhat in the computer gaming world as Sony and Microsoft have taken over.
 Back in the day, however, Sega was a huge company and was actively advertising their latest products and in a pretty controversial way, too.

 This ad for their game console was one of many rather provocative ads driven by sexual puns and euphemisms.
 The ad runs the strapline “The More You Play With It, The Harder It Gets”.
 Yes, although technically, it’s referring to the game console depicted in the image, it’s clear what the ad is really talking about.

 I guess when things were in black and white, you had to be a little more creative.

 #4 – Kelloggs

-Today, Kelloggs are known for making a number of family cereals, vitamin bars and therefore, their ads tend to be pretty straightforward and classy.
-However, this wasn’t the case back in the day as you can see from this hugely sexist ad from the company.
+Today, Kelloggs is known for making a number of family cereals and vitamin bars.
+Therefore, their ads tend to be pretty straightforward and classy.
+However, this wasn’t the case back in the day, as you can see from this hugely sexist ad from the company.